MarineChap/Machine_Learning/Clustering/README.md

 # Clustering

-In this part, we want to resolve a problem with various methods of regression :
+In this part, we want to resolve a problem with various methods of clustering :
 - K-means clustering
 - Hierarchical clustering